Support & User Guide

 How does semantic search work?

-Memory Loom uses an AI model that runs entirely in your browser.
+Memory Loom uses an AI model (all-MiniLM-L6-v2) that runs entirely in your browser.
 It understands the meaning of your search, not just keywords.
-For example, searching 'authentication methods' will find memories about OAuth, JWT, passwords, login systems, etc.
+For example, searching 'authentication methods' will find memories about OAuth, JWT, passwords, login systems, etc. You can also combine semantic search with tag filters for precise results.

 What are Workspaces?

 Workspaces let you organize memories into separate collections.
 Each workspace has its own memories, completely isolated from others.
 Create workspaces for Work, Personal, Research, specific projects, or clients.
+You can move memories between workspaces anytime.
 Search only finds memories in the current workspace.

 How do I create a Workspace?